Hashir-Akbar/nodejs-backend-starter-kit/readme.md

 ## Overview

-This repository provides a professional folder structure for backend development using Node.js and JavaScript.
+This repository provides a professional starter kit for backend development using Node.js.
 It includes a starter folder structure, global configurations for Prettier, and Nodemon to streamline your development workflow.
 The setup also includes environment variable management.

 This repository is set up as a template.
 You can use it as a starting point for your own projects.